LookItVal/.dotfiles/ReadMe.md

     - I think its called easymotion
 [] Get zsh vi mode
 [] Set vim aliases for jk/kj to exit input mode
-[] Update with this new font I like
 [] alias pls: do the last command with the 'sudo' prefix [] get my git settings properly set
-[] link ssh key with github
-[] Replace zimfw fzf with hand made fzf init file
-    - Set CTRL+T and Default to use ripgrep
-    - Set ALT-C to use FD